joelparkerhenderson/task-life-cycle/README.md

 git checkout -b add-lorem-ipsum git push
 ```

+Some teams involve collaborators at this stage, such as adding pair programmers, or swarm programmers, or quality assurance teammates, or relevant user stakeholders, etc.

 Some teams create a teamwide git alias command that creates a topic branch in the exact way the team wants, including doing updates, first tests, notifications, and the like.
 For examples of topic branch aliases, see https://github.com/gitalias/gitalias